Sarah Michelle Gellar: Worldwide recognition (1997–2003)

+Film roles (2004–2010)

 After the end of Buffy the Vampire Slayer, Gellar reprised the role of Daphne in Scooby-Doo 2: Monsters Unleashed (2004).
 Like the first film, Scooby-Doo 2 was a commercial success despite a negative critical response.
 In Takashi Shimizu's The Grudge (2004), she portrayed Karen Davis, an exchange student in Tokyo who becomes exposed to a supernatural curse.
 The film received mixed reviews from critics, but was a major box office hit, grossing more than US$110 million in North America and US$187 million globally.
 She received a MTV Movie Award nomination for Best Frightened Performance as well as a Teen Choice Award nomination for Choice Movie Actress – Thriller.
 Gellar provided her voice for the character Gina Vendetti in The Simpsons episode "The Wandering Juvie", which aired in March 2004, and went on to voice several recurring characters of the animated television series Robot Chicken, starting in 2005.

 Gellar starred in Richard Kelly's Southland Tales (2006) as a psychic adult film star who creates a reality television series based on prophetic visions.
 Drawn to the "batshit ambitious" ideas for the film, she accepted the role before she even read the script.
 Southland Tales polarised critics upon its debut at the 2006 Cannes Film Festival and found a limited audience in theaters.
 However, J. Hoberman for Village Voice remarked that the director contrived a "memorable" comic performance from Gellar, while the film gathered a cult following in subsequent years.
 In 2006, Gellar briefly reprised the role of Karen in the sequel The Grudge 2, and starred in Asif Kapadia's psychological thriller The Return, as a businesswoman haunted by memories of her childhood and the mysterious death of a young woman.
 The Return was a critical and commercial failure, grossing only US$11 million.
 Jeannette Catsoulis of The New York Times called it a "career stagnation".

 In 2007, Gellar voiced Ella and April O'Neil in Happily N'Ever After and TMNT, respectively.
 She starred in the romantic comedy Suburban Girl and the drama The Air I Breathe, both of which were screened at the 2007 Tribeca Film Festival and released in January 2008.
 In Suburban Girl, she took on the role of a New York City editor and the love interest of a much older businessman (Alec Baldwin).
 In The Air I Breathe, Gellar portrayed an up-and-coming pop singer.
 The New York Times described the latter as a "gangster movie with delusions of grandeur", while DVD Talk noted that "her character here has the deepest emotional arc, and she hits all the right notes."